 - Ensure someone has your trip itinerary including route and expected return time.

 - Although cell phone coverage is not reliable in the park, it is still recommended that you bring your cell phone.
-Make sure it has a full charge and includes the park contact number 519-596-2702.
-Call 911 in an emergency.
+Make sure it has a full charge.
+In an emergency, call 911 or Parks Canada Dispatch 519-596-2702.

 - Always pack a first aid kit, headlamp/flash light, whistle, water and snacks.